Rotational Symmetry

 Determine the Axis of Symmetry

-The table below shows the symmetry types of some workobjects that are placed in a common way.
-If you are not sure about the axis of symmetry of the workobject you use, please refer to Geometric Center Settings for more information.
+The table below shows the symmetry types of some target objects that are placed in a common way.

 Non-Symmetrical

-The workobjects in the table below are non-symmetrical workobjects.
+The target objects in the table below are non-symmetrical objects.

 objects configuration pickpoint1